 Tick-borne encephalitis and TBE vaccine

 The tick season is much longer than the summer months.
 Ticks are active and are looking for a suitable food source at temperatures above 5 degrees – from early spring to autumn.
 Ticks spread two dangerous pathogens: borrelia-bacteria and tick-borne encephalitis virus (TBEV).
-In 2021 a record number of TBE cases have increased in Finland during the last five years.
+The number of TBE cases have increased in Finland during the last five years.

 An effective vaccine against tick-borne encephalitis (TBE) is available, given as a series of three vaccines.
 Children between 1-15 years and adults have their own vaccines.
 The TBE vaccine is officially recommended in certain parts of Finland.

 There is currently no vaccine for borreliosis i.e Lyme disease, that is caused by borrelia-bacteria.
 For this reason, tick check should be performed daily also in persons vaccinated against TBE.
 You can try to avoid the bites of ticks by wearing protective clothing and avoiding walking in the long grass.
 There are also repellents sprayed on skin or clothes against ticks.

 Approximately 70–80 TBE cases have been diagnosed in Finland each year.
 However on the year 2021 this number doubled to 160 cases.
 The TBE virus is mainly found in Åland, Turku archipelago and Helsinki metropolitan area.
 However, there are an increasing number of observations from other parts of Finland as well.
 It is currently quite difficult to name a completely ‘tick-safe’ area.